 Black Entrepreneurs: The Kimbrough Family

-Last Updated 11/8/2022In Preserving Our Heritage, Preserving Our Heritage
+Last Updated 11/8/2022Posted in Preserving Our Heritage, Preserving Our Heritage

 From the book Preserving Our Heritage Copyright © 1998 Republished with permission from Secure Development Corporation